Is Chipotle a Diabetic's Delight or Danger?

 Pass on those sweet sodas and juices.
 Stick with water, unsweetened iced tea, or a cup of joe.

 Don’t forget, at Chipotle, you’re in the driver’s seat.
-Use these pointers to whip up a meal that’s both tasty and in line with your diabetes management plan.
+Use these pointers to whip up a meal that’s both tasty and fits your health goals.

 Bonus Tips: